Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 - When I joined EPAM company, my English was not enough for efficient work with foreign colleagues.
 I decided to attend English classes and for that reason I had to pass English assessment.
-As a result of speaking assessment in Nov 2020, my English was evaluated as **B1- (low intermediate)**
+As a result of speaking assessment conducted by EPAM company in Nov 2020, my English was evaluated as **B1- (low intermediate)**

 #### English B1

 - Working with foreign colleagues and learning English in live classes, I felt real progress in communication.
 So, in about 1 year, it was time to reevaluate my English level.
-As a result of [speaking assessment](resources/pictures/promotions/2021-10%20-%20English%20Level%20Promotion%20-%20B1.PNG) in Oct 2021, my English was promoted to **B1 (intermediate)**
+As a result of [speaking assessment](resources/pictures/promotions/2021-10%20-%20English%20Level%20Promotion%20-%20B1.PNG) conducted by EPAM company in Oct 2021, my English was promoted to **B1 (intermediate)**

 #### English B1+

 - Over time, my English became even better.
 I targeted to attend more advanced English classes, and finally proved readiness.
-As a result of [speaking assessment](resources/pictures/promotions/2022-05%20-%20English%20Level%20Promotion%20-%20B1+.PNG) in May 2022, my English was promoted to **B1+ (strong intermediate)**
+As a result of [speaking assessment](resources/pictures/promotions/2022-05%20-%20English%20Level%20Promotion%20-%20B1+.PNG) conducted by EPAM company in May 2022, my English was promoted to **B1+ (strong intermediate)**

 #### English B2

 - English as a soft skill has direct impact on Engineering Level promotion.
 In order to get Senior level, I took one more English evaluation.
-As a result of [speaking assessment](resources/pictures/promotions/2023-02%20-%20English%20Level%20Promotion%20-%20B2.PNG) in Feb 2023, my English was promoted to **B2 (upper intermediate)**
+As a result of [speaking assessment](resources/pictures/promotions/2023-02%20-%20English%20Level%20Promotion%20-%20B2.PNG) conducted by EPAM company in Feb 2023, my English was promoted to **B2 (upper intermediate)**

 #### Senior Software Engineer

 - When I had 4 years of experience in IT, I began to feel readiness for the Senior level.
-At that time I was at EPAM, so in order to get promotion, I had to pass the Competency Evaluation process.
+In order to get promotion, I had to pass the EPAM Competency Evaluation process.
-Along with self-preparation I completed trainings designed by EPAM:
+I started with self-preparation and completed trainings [Getting Ready](resources/pictures/promotions/2023-03.%20%20Software%20Engineering%20Assessment%20Preparation%20-%20Getting%20Ready.PNG) and [Self-Presentation](resources/pictures/promotions/2022-03.%20Software%20Engineering%20Assessment%20Preparation%20-%20Self-Presentation.PNG).
-[Getting Ready](resources/pictures/promotions/2023-03.%20%20Software%20Engineering%20Assessment%20Preparation%20-%20Getting%20Ready.PNG)
-and [Self-Presentation](resources/pictures/promotions/2022-03.%20Software%20Engineering%20Assessment%20Preparation%20-%20Self-Presentation.PNG).
-In October 2022, there was assessment session where my Manager, foreign Committee Representative and I had discussion about my experience.
+In October 2022, there was EPAM assessment, where my Manager, foreign Committee Representative and I had discussion about my experience.
 I conducted short presentation about my Career, and then we talked about Java theory and use cases in backend area.
 I showed quite impressive experience, but there were some gaps in my theoretical knowledge.
 So, next I completed PDP plan and had second session with my direct Managers.
-Finally, in Mar 2023 I [got promoted](resources/pictures/promotions/2023-03.%20Software%20Engineering%20Level%20Promotion.PNG) to **Senior** level in Java area.
+Finally, in Mar 2023 I [got promoted](resources/pictures/promotions/2023-03.%20Software%20Engineering%20Level%20Promotion.PNG) by EPAM to **Senior** level in Java area.

 #### Senior Software Engineer

 - In November 2023 I joined GlobalLogic company, where I was recognized as a **Senior** in Java area.
-Engineering Level was evaluated by passing Company and Project interviews including technical and behavioural ones.
+Engineering Level was evaluated by a series of Company and Project interviews including technical and behavioural ones.

 # Project Changing